WongQ99/WongQ99.github.io/index.md

 ## Volunteer Experience

-- Rec And Read - A program where you mentored multi-aged children and helped lead an after school nutrition and physical activity program around the 7oaks community.
+- Rec And Read - A program where you mentored multi-age children and helped lead an after school nutrition and physical activity program around the 7Oaks community.